 Jeff has been involved in software development for the manufacturing and healthcare industries for 32 years.
 He joined Cardinal Health in 1997, supporting their pharmaceutical distribution business, and over the last eight years has been managing software solutions development for regulatory-related needs.
 He began his serialization involvement in 2008 to lead serialization and track-and-trace solution development for California and federal regulations.

-Jeff is an active participant in GS1 and HDMA.
+Jeff is an active participant in GS1 and HDA.
 He is a graduate of Le Moyne College in Syracuse, N.Y., where he received his BS in Computer Science.